-- Establishment of a meeting date and venue between outgoing and incoming Secretariats. - The meeting to take place where documents and information is handed out - To have a written document to be signed by both Secretariats stating information handed over and received, with official date for incoming Secretariat. - An official communication should be sent to organizations APEC Architect has contact with, - o By outgoing Secretariat announcing the handover of Secretariat with presentation of Economy to act as new Secretariat as well as its officials. - o By incoming Secretariat, with contact information. - An official communication should be sent to APEC Secretariat and Lead Shepherd of HRDWG by Both Secretariats as above.
+- Establish a meeting date and venue between outgoing and incoming Secretariats, to take place where documents and information are handed over. - Prepare a written document to be signed by both Secretariats stating information handed over and received, with official date of hand-over. - Send official communication to organizations APEC Architect has contact with (UIA, ARCASIA, other professional international organizations, etc.): - By outgoing Secretariat announcing the handover of Secretariat and presenting the economy taking over to act as new Secretariat, as well as its officials. - o By incoming Secretariat, with contact information - Send official communication to APEC Secretariat and Lead Shepherd of HRDWG by both Secretariats as above

-DOCUMENTS - In printed and/or digital format
+Documents - in printed and/or digital format

 - Information package for Incoming Secretariat

 - o Secretariat Responsibilities Timetable

-- Central Council Website information and control
+- o Central Council Website information and control

 - o Guidebook on APEC Publications, Websites and Meeting Documents

 - o APEC Protocols (2001 Dest Document)

 - o APEC Logo Guidelines (2007)

-- APEC Publication Guidelines (2007)
+- o APEC Publication Guidelines (2007)

-- Contact information of participating economies
+- o Contact information of participating economies

-- Contact information of principal international organizations APEC Architect must be in communication with.
+- O Contact information of principal international organizations APEC Architect must be in communication with.

 - Last Meeting Summary

 - o Operations Manual in effect

-- Basic Financial information
+- o Basic Financial information

-- Documents passed over by past Secretariats
+- Documents passed on by past Secretariats

 - Meeting Summaries.

-- o Operations Manuals
+- Operations Manuals

 - o Meeting Agendas and Briefing Notes of all past meetings

-- o Surveys 2001, 2002, 2003 2004
+- o Surveys

-- o Basic APEC information
+- Basic APEC information

 - Others if requested

 - o Communications sent

 - o Communications received

 - o Any other matter